BhumikaSingh-27/neogcamp-learn-triangles/readme.md

 # Fun With Triangles

-This is an which provides infomation related to triangles such as area of triangle, length of triangle and checks whether triangle is formed based on angles provided.
+This is an app which provides infomation related to triangles such as area of triangle, length of triangle and checks whether triangle is formed based on angles provided.
 It has a quiz section consisting of questions related to triangles.

 ## Tech Satck